Jtrom314/startup/README.md

 #Jacob Trader's Notes on Simon: HTML
 #   While doing this assignment, I thought alot about the meta tag in the head section of the html page
 #   I also found it interesting how you used tables to display infomration.
 I can't wait to learn how to update them dynamically

+#Notes on Simon: CSS
+#   It was cool to see how much the website changed with just a little bit of bootstrap

 #Devin Sheldon's Notes on Simon: HTML
 #